prajwalka/prajwalka.github.io/research.md

   </p>

   <p>
-      Rubber-like materials have numerous applications like stretchable electronics, self-actuators, implantable sensors, and many engineering fields.
-This is mainly attributed to their desirable attributes such as high stretchability, high toughness, low modulus, and low cost.
+      Rubber-like materials find widespread applications in areas like stretchable electronics, self-actuators, implantable sensors, and many engineering fields.
+This is primarily due to their desirable attributes such as high stretchability, high toughness, low modulus, and low cost.
 Consequently, accurately modeling their fracture behavior becomes crucial for comprehending and designing them resiliently against failures.
 However, the challenges posed by their multiscalenature and incompressible behavior make precise modeling a formidable task.
-Additionally, certain materials like natural rubber stand out for their superior qualities compared to theircounterparts.
+Notably, certain materials like natural rubber stand out for their superior qualities compared to theircounterparts.
 Numerous efforts have been made to elucidate the underlying mechanisms behind its exceptional properties, with strain-induced crystallization (SIC) emerging as a key phenomenonbelieved to enhance fracture resistance.
 Moreover, SIC is also observed in polymer melts duringindustrial processing, where it can be harnessed to tailor the properties of finished products.
-Fascinated by this, my research focused on developing multiscale models to predict the fracture behavior of these materials.
+Motivated by these insights, my research focused on developing multiscale models to predict the fracture behavior of these materials.
   </p>

   <div class="research-subsection">